aparisot84/Linux-Customizer-Ubuntu/README.md

 # Customize Ubuntu
-A simple Shell Script to customize Ubintu-like Linux Flavors
+A simple Shell Script to customize Ubuntu-like Linux Flavors

 There are two main things this script does: